filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 This flag should be enabled if the target system uses the PulseAudio sound server.

+### rav1e
+Only works when the `encode` flag is enabled.
+Pass the `--enable-librav1e` option to the configure script.
+Provide an ability to create (encode) files in the AV1 format using the `librav1e` library - the fastest and safest AV1 encoder that is suitable for cases where the reference encoder library (`libaom`) is too slow.

+This flag can be safely disabled.

 ### rubberband
 Pass the `--enable-librubberband` option to the configure script.
 Enable the `rubberband` audio filter that uses the `librubberband` library to allow to change the tempo and pitch of an audio recording independently of one another.